eu-cdse/documentation/Applications/Browser.md

 ## Product Search

-With the product search you can find products from four Sentinel missions (Sentinel-1, Sentinel-2, Sentinel-3, Sentinel-5p) and the sensors on board these satellites (C-SAR, MSI, OLCI, SRAL, SLSTR, SYNERGY).
-You can explore the metadata for each of those products, download the raw data or visualize the data on the map (currently only Sentinel-2 L1C and L2A are supported, but more data sources will be supported here in the future).
+With the product search you can find products from Sentinel missions (Sentinel-1, Sentinel-2, Sentinel-3, Sentinel-5p) and the sensors on board these satellites (C-SAR, MSI, OLCI, SRAL, SLSTR, SYNERGY).
+You can also find the engineering and Auxiliary data for Sentinel-6 along with all the missions mentioned before.
+You can explore the metadata for each of those products, download the raw data or visualize the data on the map (at present, Sentinel-1 GRD, Sentinel-2 L1C and L2A, Sentinel-3 OLCI L1B and SLSTR L1B, Sentinel-5P L2 and DEM data can be visualized).

 The *SEARCH* tab is located in the sidebar next to the *VISUALIZE* tab (see Fig. 9).